kallakata/simple-google-blob-parser/README.md

 ### A simple Google Cloud parser ###

 This simple CLI tool can list buckets and/or blobs + their sizes.
 It's suitable for outputting all blobs based on the size, for example when trying to get rid of unused objects.
-Authentication via client.
+Authentication via Kubeconfig client.

-Contains some k8s stuff as well.
+Additional features TBD.

 ### Usage ###